DevFool29/ecommerce-coder/README.md

 ## Usability

-_The video below show how to navigate in the app._
+_The video below shows how to navigate in the app._

 https://user-images.githubusercontent.com/111335142/217168826-644f523d-f3e5-462b-b374-4b7e6cc5334f.mp4